Marvin Heritage District

 Current Status of the Marvin Heritage District

-Second, is the form-based code or the official zoning language.
+The second document approved was the form-based code or the official zoning language.
 This document spells out the details of what is and what is not allowed in the residential, commercial, mixed use, and civic subdistricts of the MHD.

-• strictly regulate allowable commercial uses,
+• strictly regulates allowable commercial uses,

-• and much more to capture the rural feeling through design.
+• captures the rural feeling through design.

 Opportunities for Public Input on Proposed Developments